troyp/asoc.el/README.md

 Anaphoric variant of `asoc-do`.

 Iterate through `alist`, executing `body` for each key-value pair.
-For each iteration, the anaphoric variables `key and 'value are bound to they current key and value.
-The macro returns the value of the anaphoric variable 'result, which is initially nil.
+For each iteration, the anaphoric variables `key` and `value` are bound to they current key and value.
+The macro returns the value of the anaphoric variable `result`, which is initially nil.

 Optionally, initialization code can be included prior to the main body using